| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Fair Credit Reporting Act

 This one doesn’t get as much attention as the Fair Housing Act, but it was a game changer for the industry.
-Before the Fair Credit Reporting Act, consumers were not nearly as protected and abuse of personal data ran rampant.
+Before the Fair Credit Reporting Act, consumers were not nearly as protected, and abuse of personal data ran rampant.

 Enacted in 1970, the Fair Credit Reporting Act ensures that files containing personal information gathered and held by consumer credit reporting agencies are handled fairly, accurately, and privately.
 It also gives consumers access to their own information.